bleur-org/templates/rust-telegram/readme.md

 }
 ```

-This is very basic examples, you can tune other things like user who's going to run this systemd service, change group of user and many more.
+This is very basic and minimal example, you can tune other things like user who's going to run this systemd service, change group of user and many more.
 You can add your own modifications and add more options by yourself.

 ### Available default options